Analysis | Why Merkel’s Exit Matters Beyond Germany

 1. What makes the outcome hard to forecast?

-Since the most recent election in 2017, traditional mainstream parties have declined while the Greens -- who appeal to a wide swath of voters backing policies to tackle climate change -- have gained ground.
+Since the last election in 2017, traditional mainstream parties have declined while the Greens -- who appeal to a wide swath of voters backing policies to tackle climate change -- have gained ground.
 (After that election, it took about six months to form a coalition.)
-With Merkel’s chosen successor Armin Laschet trailing in polls, her center-right bloc is at risk of being excluded from power for the first time since 2005.
+With Merkel’s chosen successor Armin Laschet trailing Olaf Scholz of the center-left Social Democrats in results from the Sept.
+26 election, her center-right bloc is at risk of being excluded from power for the first time since 2005.

 2. What’s the big issue?

 Key to the puzzle are parties that either want to restore Germany’s traditional budget prudence -- relaxed during the pandemic to unleash waves of aid -- or expand borrowing to help finance the transition to a more climate-friendly and technologically advanced economy.
-The center-left Social Democrats, led by Finance Minister Olaf Scholz, gained in the polls from mid-August.
-Scholz’s SPD has signaled a continuation of generous spending after the pandemic, though both he and Merkel’s center-right bloc say a constitutional limit on adding too much debt should be eventually reinstated.
-A 63-year-old former Hamburg mayor and trained labor lawyer, Scholz has a similar low-key pragmatism to Merkel, who remains by far Germany’s most popular politician.
+Scholz’s SPD has signaled a continuation of generous spending after the pandemic, though both he and Merkel’s bloc say a constitutional limit on adding too much debt should be eventually reinstated.
+A 63-year-old former Hamburg mayor and the current finance minister, Scholz has a similar low-key pragmatism to Merkel, who remains by far Germany’s most popular politician.

 3. Why does this matter outside Germany?